Breach aftermath and safety questions

 I am not going to do it this time either.

-Yet If you’re looking the review title, its gonna say that NordVPN is “probably one of the best budget VPNs on the market”.
+Yet If you’re looking at this NordVPN review intro, it’s going to say that NordVPN is “probably one of the best budget VPNs on the market”.

 So, how did we reached this conclusion?